course-details-portlet

 Learning outcome

-1. Have a practical understanding of the different techniques that are currently used to analyse neural data.
+After completing the course, the student will have a foundational and practical understanding of the different techniques that are currently used to analyse neural data.

 Learning methods and activities